Great Plains Yucca

 - First described for science in 1813 by the English botanist-naturalist Thomas Nuttall.

 - Common name: (Small) Soapweed Yucca, because its roots and palm-like leaves provided materials for the making of soap and baskets.
-A much larger species, Yucca elata, is also called Soapweed Yucca.
+A much larger species, Yucca elata, is also called Soapweed Yucca a well as Soaptree Yucca.

 - glauca: gray-green, a reference to its leaves.